huangfeng/docs/data/api/ui.tabbar_onaftertabclick_event.md

 	fires after a tab has been clicked

 @params:
-- id	string, number	the id of the clicked tab
+- id	id	the id of the clicked tab

 @example: